 Friday, October 12, 2018 to Sunday, April 7, 2019

-Featuring nearly 50 works of art, including sculptures, paintings, and works on paper, this exhibition will be the first to reassess Harlem Renaissance artist Augusta Savage’s contributions to art and cultural history in light of 21st-century attention to the concept of the artist-activist.
-The fully illustrated companion catalogue will present the most up-to-date scholarly research, reexamining Savage’s place in the history of American sculpture and positioning her as a leading figure who broke down the barriers she and her students encountered while seeking to participate fully in the art world.
+This exhibition features nearly 80 works of art, including sculptures, paintings, and works on paper, and is the first to reassess Harlem Renaissance artist Augusta Savage’s contributions to art and cultural history in light of 21st-century attention to the concept of the artist-activist.
+The fully illustrated companion catalogue presents the most up-to-date scholarly research, re-examines Savage’s place in the history of American sculpture and positions her as a leading figure who broke down the barriers she and her students encountered while seeking to participate fully in the art world.

 A gifted sculptor, Savage (1892 - 1962) was born in Green Cove Springs and later became a significant teacher, leader, and catalyst for change.
-Overcoming poverty, racism, and sexual discrimination, Savage became one of this country’s most influential artists of the 20th century, playing an instrumental role in the development of some of the most celebrated African American artists, including: William Artis, Romare Bearden, Gwendolyn Bennett, Robert Blackburn, Gwendolyn Knight, Jacob Lawrence, and Norman Lewis, whose works are also included in the exhibition.
-A prodigious and highly acclaimed artist in her own right, she created works that elevated images of black culture into mainstream America.
+Overcoming poverty, racism, and sexual discrimination, Savage became one of this country’s most influential artists of the 20th century, playing an instrumental role in the development of some of the most celebrated African American artists, including: Charles Alston, William Artis, Romare Bearden, Robert Blackburn, Selma Burke, Ernest Chrichlow, Gwendolyn Knight, Jacob Lawrence, Norman Lewis, and Morgan and Mervin Smith, whose works are also included in the exhibition.
+A prodigious and highly acclaimed artist in her own right, Augusta Savage created works that elevated images of black culture into mainstream America.
 A central figure in the Harlem Renaissance, she worked with other leaders, writers, musicians, and artists to showcase the contributions of African American culture.
 As a community organizer and teacher, Savage created a bridge between the first generation of Harlem Renaissance artists and subsequent generations of artists.